ChicagoBoss/ChicagoBoss/CODING_STANDARDS.md

 ## Make it pass Dialyzer

-I run dialyzer on everything, if it breaks it probably means that I have more work to do, so try to make it pass.
+I run dialyzer on everything, if it breaks it probably means that we have more work to do, so try to make it pass.

 ## Tests are required
-I have been adding tests with proper to boss_db and they will show up in boss sooner or later.
+We have been adding tests with proper to boss_db and they will show up in boss sooner or later.
 While historically most of the code does not have any sort of tests we need to start adding it.
 Unit tests are good, property based tests are better.